 17. Buy A Venetian Carnival Mask

-Even if you’re not visiting Venice during their annual Carnival in February, it’s still possible to pick up one of the famous Venetian Carnival masks!
+Even if you’re not visiting Venice during their annual Carnival in February, it’s still possible to buy, or even better, MAKE one of the famous Venetian Carnival masks!

 Scholars speculate the masks were a way to shrug off the structure of class, enabling participants to enjoy a temporary measure of freedom.